E

 Salary and Benefits

 CAL firmly believes that employees are the most valuable assets and that it is important to protect both employee benefits and shareholders' equity.
 For these reasons, CAL provides competitive salaries and benefits for all employees.
 The salary and benefit package of each employee will not differ according to gender, race, religion, political affiliation, or marital status.
 Whenever the minimum wage of a particular global location is raised, we promptly review our salary standards and make necessary adjustments in a timely manner.
-In 2023, CAL's average salary increase was 4.45%.
-Employees who are required to work overtime due to the nature of their employment received reasonable overtime pay in accordance with regulations.
-No employee was forced to work against his or her will.
+In 2024, the average salary increase was 5.01%.
+Employees required to work overtime received fair compensation in accordance with regulations, and no one was forced to work against their will.

 Category Base Salary Bonus Remuneration